Appearance & Reality > The Lord Jesus Christ >

 We should long for wisdom and knowledge and seek for it with the right attitude of heart.
 With it come the benefits - true riches and honour, enduring wealth and righteousness in God’s kingdom.

-It is the path of blessedness, abundant life and God’s favour.
+The path of wisdom and knowledge is one of blessedness, abundant life and God’s favour.
 Rejection of wisdom and knowledge results in death and destruction:

 Proverbs 8:34-36